Proxy Denoising for Source-Free Domain Adaptation: Introduction

-Our \textbf{contributions} are summarized as follows: \textbf{(1)} We for the first time investigate the inaccurate predictions of ViL models in the context of SFDA. \textbf{(2)} We formulate a novel {\modelshortname} method that reliably corrects the ViL model's predictions under the guidance of a prediction confidence theory.
-A mutual knowledge distilling regularization is also introduced for capitalizing the refined proxy predictions more effectively. \textbf{(3)}~Extensive evaluation on four standard benchmarks demonstrates that {\modelshortname} significantly outperforms previous art alternatives under the conventional closed-set settings, as well as the more challenging partial-set and open-set and generalized SFDA settings.
+Our \textbf{contributions} are summarized as follows: \textbf{(1)} We for the first time investigate the inaccurate predictions of ViL models in the context of SFDA. \textbf{(2)} We formulate a novel {\modelshortname} method that reliably corrects the ViL model's predictions under the guidance of a proxy confidence theory.
+A mutual knowledge distilling regularization is introduced for better capitalizing on refined proxy predictions. \textbf{(3)}~Extensive experiments on open benchmarks show that our {\modelshortname} significantly outperforms previous alternatives in closed-set settings, as well as the more challenging partial-set, open-set, and generalized SFDA, multi-target, multi-source and test-time settings.